vib-tcp/project_github_microcredential/git_and_github_concepts/git_concepts.md

 GIT WORKFLOW:
 1. adjust your files and save (developing area)
 2. once you are ready, you should do:
-`git add file_A`: send a copy of the file to the staging area\
+`git add file_A`: send a copy of the file to the staging area
-`git add *`: send a copy of all modified files to the staging area\
+`git add *`: send a copy of all modified files to the staging area
 3. commit changes:
-`git commit -m "message"`: you send from staging area to local commit, linked to a meaningful message.\
+`git commit -m "message"`: you send from staging area to local commit, linked to a meaningful message.

 4. push changes to remote repository:
-`git push`: send commit to remote areay
+`git push`: send commit to remote area

-5. retrieve remote changes locally
+5. retrieve remote changes locally:
 `git pull`: get updates

 ## Collaborations: